Sunzhensky District, Republic of Ingushetia: Administrative and municipal status

 Within the framework of administrative divisions, Sunzhensky District is one of the four in the Republic of Ingushetia and has administrative jurisdiction over all of its eleven rural localities.
 As a municipal division, the district is incorporated as Sunzhensky Municipal District.
 Its eleven rural localities are incorporated into eleven rural settlements within the municipal district.
 The stanitsa of Sunzha serves as the administrative center of both the administrative and municipal district.

-Border issues

-Sunzhensky and Malgobeksky Districts are a point at issue in the Chechen-Ingush border delimitation discussion.